ikersojo/00_extended_libft/README.md

 - ft_substr is modified to return NULL when len is = 0 instead of an empty string
 - ft_substr is modified to return NULL when the starting point is higher than the length of the string
 - Bonus removed as an alternative compilation option (all included in the main libft)
+- Included useful functions (both main and auxiliary) and variable types from other projects.

+## Additional variable types:
+- t_intlst: a linked list of signed integers.

 ## Additional main functions
 - ft_printf